d-e-s-o/neovim-ctrl/README.md

 - [Changelog](CHANGELOG.md)

 **neovim-ctrl** is a program to find and interact with a Neovim instance running in a particular terminal.
+It works with Neovim 0.9.0 and higher.

 The program supports two commands:
 - `find-socket` to discover the Unix domain socket of a running Neovim